anam-aj/edx/CS50p/pset9FinalProject/README.md

     Creates a 'ToDoList' object, intialized with an instance variable 'task_list' which is an empty list when instantiated.
 This 'task_list' is then used to store 'Task' objects.
 It has methods 'add_task' and 'delete_task' which adds or deletes 'Task' objects from 'task_list'.

 #### main:
     Contain the core logic of pprogram.
-It loads  or cre
+First, it loads or create a 'TodoList' object then it presents

 #### menu:
     It has the choices for menu options stored as list.
 It fetches menu items from list, enumerates them and then generate and print a nicely colored formatted menu to user.